rekliner/PDFMerger/README.md

 #PDFMerger for PHP (PHP 5 and above up to PHP 7.1 Compatible)

-(this fork only has one character difference from Vasiliy: a slash before the class name for FPDI)
+(this fork only has one character difference from Vasiliy: a slash before the class name for FPDI for compatibility with Larevel & CodeIgniter)

 PDFMerger created by Jarrod Nettles December 2009 jarrod@squarecrow.com